MinuraPunchihewa/ai-text-to-sql/README.md

 text_to_sql = TextToSQL(sqlite_connector, openai_connector)

 # Utter your magical incantation 🗣️✨
-text_query = "Find all the tracks written by AC/DC, including the track name, album title, and the artist name.
+text_query = "Find all the tracks written by AC/DC, including the track name, album title, " \
+             "and the artist name.
 Sort the results alphabetically by track name."

 # Witness the spell's transformation 🔮✨
 sql_query = text_to_sql.convert_text_to_sql(text_query)